simonebenitozzi/food-x-251-classification/README.md

 ## Project Description

-The project is based on the FoodX-251 dataset [paper], and the team is required to develop an original project using the entire dataset or a subset of it.
+The project is based on the FoodX-251 dataset, and the team is required to develop an original project using the entire dataset or a subset of it.
 The choice of the subset must be justified.
 The main components of the project include:

 1. Classification of the validation set into the 251 classes defined in the dataset (fine-grained food classification).
 2. Classification of the degraded validation set into the 251 classes defined in the dataset (fine-grained food classification).